Solution · Automotive

 Last updated: · Reviewed by the Prefero Research team

 Automotive aftermarket businesses (independent repair shops, detailers, tire shops, and body shops) run on three revenue streams: new customer-pay work, declined-service recovery (the brake jobs, fluid flushes, and tire replacements customers deferred at their last visit), and repeat service from drivers who come back.
 A shop that handles all three systematically outperforms a shop with higher bay volume and weaker follow-through.
-Here is how the marketing dynamics play out and where AI agents move the numbers.
+Here is where the AI agents move the numbers.

 What's unique about automotive aftermarket marketing

 Auto repair and service searches are overwhelmingly mobile and location-intent.
-Industry research consistently shows approximately 71% of auto repair searches happen on mobile devices, such as drivers searching from a parking lot after a warning light appears or from the roadside after a flat.
+Industry research consistently shows approximately 71% of auto repair searches happen on mobile devices: think of a driver searching from a parking lot after a warning light appears.
 This concentrates acquisition through a single channel: the Map Pack, the top three Google Business Profile results that appear above organic links.
 The shop ranking in the Map Pack with strong review velocity on Google and Yelp wins the majority of local inbound inquiries; reputation management, not paid advertising, is therefore the highest-leverage growth channel for most independent shops.
 Yelp for autos remains one of the platform's healthiest verticals.
 An active listing with recent reviews regularly outranks a competitor that has spent more on ads.

 Where most shops get stuck